aster-isk/Gradient-to-Gradient/README.md

 # Boarder-Images
 Takes images in a specified directory and adds a boarder that is half transparent and half a color of the users choosing and a size of the users chosing.
 Program creates a file in that directory and saves the new images as JPEG images.
 Uses PIL.

+# Team15
+Team 15 was a program written to run in a 'Prisoners Dilemma' tournament in my APCSP class.
+The program takes the move history and score and compares the point gain with each choice and compares these ratios of 'betray' and 'colaborate' to make the next choice.
+The first choice is random.
+The only original code from me is from lines 16-40.
+Everything else was already written so the program could be run classwide.